andrienko/jrush/README.md

   used (not redefining the basic array methods, but may redefine methods added by other libraries etc.) I don't care, really.
  - NOT fail-safe.
 There is no poka-yokes, syntax checks or exception catching for you.
+ - Idea is take as much as you can from CSS3 selectors.
+Say, you can use rush('p')[0] to get first p element, but sometimes (depends on document structure) you could use rush('p:first-of-type').
+You got the point.

 Usage
 ---